INTRODUCTION TO SHARED GOVERNANCE

 - It provides a venue and gives voice to common concerns, as well as to issues unique to specific groups.

 - It depends on open communication and transparency in planning, deliberation, and implementation.

 - It supports the shared vision of community colleges working collectively and responsibly to meet the life-long learning needs of diverse students and communities.

-- What is Shared Governance?
-(Google Doc)
+- What is Shared Governance at Phoenix College?
+(PDF)

-While numerous groups at Phoenix College demonstrate Shared Governance in their decision making processes, institutional decision making at Phoenix College utilizes four Interest Councils, the Tri-Chairs Council, the Budget Steering Team (BST), and the College Executive Team (CET).
+While numerous groups at Phoenix College demonstrate Shared Governance in their decision making processes, institutional decision making at Phoenix College utilizes three Interest Councils, the Tri-Chairs Council, the Budget Steering Team (BST), and the College Executive Team (CET).
 These groups effectively address the interests of campus constituents and practice the principles of interest-based problem solving (IBPS) to achieve consensus.